Future Medicine AI Guidelines

 Policy Summary

-Future Medicine requires that AI tools be used only to support the work, for example improving language and readability, and not to generate text, images, or data without human intervention or oversight.
+Future Medicine requires that AI tools be used only to support the work and not to generate text, images, or data without human intervention or oversight.
 All work presented in the manuscript should be the authors' own.
 Authors should disclose any use of AI tools at submission in the acknowledgements section.
+The policy does not explicitly prohibit AI writing assistance but restricts it to a supportive role with human oversight and disclosure.

 Evidence